 I have tons of ideas.
 Next to that I want to achieve the profitability for my company.

-Everything is set for 2018.
+Everything is set.
 It will become an exiting year.

 I think E-Surfer and E-Foils will co-exist.
 My propeller unit will be very efficient for these Foils.
-Stay tuned for 2018 😉
+Stay tuned for the future 😉

 Ahh, interesting and good to know 😉